Estate planning before Christmas: The “must-do” life admin task before the festive season arrives

 Whether you are travelling or not, having an updated Will is fundamental to estate planning.
 Unforeseen events can occur at any time, and the holiday season is no exception.

-By updating your Will before you travel, you can deal with extremely important decisions, including appointing a guardian for dependent children and planning for their inheritance.
+By updating your Will before you travel, you can deal with extremely important decisions, including appointing an executor and a guardian for dependent children and planning for their inheritance.

 Don’t leave these critical decisions to chance or the courts to decide; take control of your family’s future by putting the necessary thought and documents in place.